Watch our latest Secure FTP for z/OS webinar.

-Does your organization need Secure FTP (SFTP) after becoming aware of the serious security shortcomings in the typical FTP setup?
-Our complete, secure FTP solution is a collaboration between SDS VFTP and Tectia SSH® and provides unprecedented SFTP for z/OS mainframe and beyond.
+Does your organization need a Secure FTP (SFTP) solution for the mainframe after becoming aware of the serious security shortcomings in the typical FTP setup?
+Our complete, secure mainframe FTP solution is a collaboration between SDS and SSH Communications Security: together, VitalSigns for FTP™ and Tectia® SSH provide unprecedented Secure FTP for the z/OS mainframe and beyond.

 FTP (File Transfer Protocol) between a client and server, regardless of which solution is used for the file transfers, is potentially dangerous to your organization and should never be used without additional security measures and precautions.
 Sure, you can go overboard for your particular organization’s amount of file transfers and other security requirements, but that’s much better than underestimating the threat and not doing enough.

 The VFTP-SSH Collaboration has become a leading option for organizations requiring absolutely secure FTP, especially across multiple platforms.
 VFTP-SSH may classify as going overboard and deemed excessive for many average small businesses; however, for an entity that has regulatory requirements within their industry or would face substantial costs if their FTP is compromised, the file transfer process is never too secure.
 Don’t believe it?
 Just find anyone who’s ever worked for a business that’s been breached, even if only in a minor way with no negligible impact, and ask them about the aftermath…

 In truth, any number of costs, liabilities, penalties, and other unforeseeable, additional hardships could result from a compromised FTP setup, leaving, plenty of times, a different and financially-crippled, or even bankrupted, organization in its wake.